Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Taxes and Fees

 When purchasing a new vehicle, it’s crucial to take into account the various taxes and fees that come along with it.
-These additional costs can significantly impact the overall price you pay for your car.
+These can significantly impact the overall price you pay for your car.
 Some common taxes and fees to be aware of include:

 • Sales Tax: This is a percentage of the purchase price that you are required to pay to the state when buying a new car.
 The rate varies depending on your location, so be sure to check with your local tax authority for the exact amount.